 Pavement distress may occur due to either traffic or environmental loads.
 Traffic loads result from the repetition of wheel loads, which can cause either structural or functional failure.
-Environmental loads are induced by climatic conditions, such as variations in temperature or moisture in the subgrade, which can cause surface irregularities and structural weaknesses.
-Cycles of wetting and drying (or freezing and thawing) cause base course material to breakdown, generating fines in the subgrade and leading to crack development.
-Construction practices also affect pavement distress conditions.
-For example, the use of aggregates with excessive fines and inadequate inspection may lead to rapid pavement deterioration.
-Finally, pavement distress is also a function of maintenance or, more correctly, lack of maintenance (Yoder and Witczak 1975).
-For example, sealing cracks and joints at proper intervals and maintaining the shoulders help improve pavement performance.
-Ultimately, a payement's intended longevity represents a calculated decision on the part of the engineer who has to balance increased initial construction costs against increased maintenance costs during the design process.
+Environmental loads are induced by climatic conditions, such as variations in temperature or moisture in the subgrade, which can cause surface irregularities and structural distress.
+Cycles of wetting and drying (or freezing and thawing) may cause the breakdown of base course material.
+Construction practices also affect pavement performance.
+For example, the use of aggregates with excessive fines may lead to rapid pavement deterioration.
+Finally, pavement distress is also a function of its maintenance or, more correctly, lack of maintenance (Yoder and Witczak 1975).
+For example, sealing cracks and joints at proper intervals and maintaining the shoulders improve pavement performance.
+The various distress mechanisms induced by traffic and environmental loads can be enhanced through the use of geosynthetics.
+This paper presents an update to the overview presented by Zornberg and Gupta (2010) on the use of geosynthetics for reinforcement of pavements.

-2.2 Reinforcement function
+2 GEOSYNTHETICS IN PAVEMENT DESIGN

-Typical functions of geosynthetics used in the construction of roadways include reinforcement, separation, filtration, lateral drainage and sealing (Koerner 2005).
-Geosynthetics used for separation minimize intrusion of subgrade soil into the aggregate base or sub-base.
-The potential for the mixing of soil layers occurs when the base course is compacted over the subgrade during construction and also during operation of traffic.
-Additionally, a geosynthetic can perform a filtration function by restricting the movement of soil particles while allowing water to move from the subgrade soil to the coarser adjacent base.
-In addition, the in-plane drainage function of a geosynthetic can provide lateral movement of water within the plane of the geosynthetic.
-Finally, geosynthetics can be used to mitigate the propagation of cracks by sealing the asphalt layer when used in the overlay of the pavement.

-This paper focuses on the reinforcement function of geosynthetics in flexible pavements.
-Reinforcement is the synergistic improvement of the pavement created by the introduction of a geosynthetic into a pavement layer.
-While the function of reinforcement has often been accomplished using geogrids, geotextiles have also been used as reinforcement inclusions in transportation applications (Bueno et al. 2005, Benjamin et al. 2007).
-The stresses over the subgrade are higher in unreinforced flexible pavements than in geosynthetic-reinforced pavement, as shown schematically in Figure 3.
-The geosynthetic reinforcement has generally been placed at the interface between the base and sub-base layers or the interface between the sub-base and subgrade layers or within the base course layer of the flexible pavement.
+Geosynthetics have been used in pavement design to address the functions of separation, filtration, lateral drainage, sealing, and reinforcement.
+Specifically, geosynthetics have been used for separation in pavement projects to minimize intrusion of subgrade soil into the aggregate base or sub-base.
+Also, geosynthetics have been used to perform a filtration function by restricting the movement of soil particles from the subgrade while allowing water to move to the coarser adjacent base material.
+In-plane drainage function of a geosynthetic can provide lateral drainage within its plane.
+In addition, geosynthetics have been used to mitigate the propagation of cracks by sealing the asphalt layer when used in pavement overlays.
+Finally, geosynthetics have been used in flexible pavements for reinforcement, which is the main focus of this paper.
+While the reinforcement function has often been accomplished using geogrids, geotextiles have also been used as reinforcement inclusions in transportation applications (Bueno et al. 2005, Benjamin et al. 2007).
+The geosynthetic reinforcement is often placed at the interface between the base and sub-base layers or the interface between the sub-base and subgrade layers or within the base course layer of the flexible pavement.
+This leads to lower stresses over the subgrade than in unreinforced flexible pavements (Figure 2).

-The improved performance of the pavement due to geosynthetic reinforcement has been attributed to three main mechanisms, as follows: (1) lateral restraint, (2) increased bearing capacity, and (3) the tensioned membrane effect (Giroud and Noiray 1981, Giroud et al. 1984, Perkins and Ismeik 1997, Holtz et al. 1998).
-These three mechanisms are illustrated in Figure 4.
-The rationale behind these three mechanisms was originally based on observations and analyses done for unpaved roads.
-The relevance of these mechanisms for flexible pavements is discussed next.

-Figure 3: Relative load magnitudes at subgrade layer level for (a) unreinforced flexible pavement and (b) geosynthetic-reinforced flexible pavement
+Figure 2: Relative load magnitudes at subgrade layer level for (a) unreinforced flexible pavement and (b) geosynthetic-reinforced flexible pavement